KDE/kalendar/README.md

 #### Will support for Todoist/Proton Calendar/etc. be added?

-Online event and task services such as Todoist that have non-standard implementations of things such as tasks and calendars depend on someone taking the time to write specific code to support them.
-That doesn't mean this will never happen, but it will depend on how popular these services are and on someone being willing to maintain support for them.
+Online event/task services such as Todoist that have non-standard implementations of calendars/task lists depend on someone taking the time to write code that adds support for the specific service in question.
+When (or if) that will happen will depend on how popular the service is, and on someone being willing to maintain support for said service.

-Proton Calendar specifically is problematic, and it is impossible for us to support until Proton provides a way for us to interact and interface with the calendar (i.e. through the bridge application).
+Proton Calendar specifically is problematic, and it is impossible for us to support until Proton provides a way for us to interact and interface with the calendar (i.e. with the bridge application).

 #### Does Kalendar work with Plasma's digital clock calendar widget?